scienzaradicata/scienzaradicata/README.md

 # scienzaradicata.github.io
-Website of the project "Scienza Radicata".
+Website of the project "Scienza Radicata"

-Per qualunque domanda scrivere a scienzaradicata@gmail.com
+For info write to scienzaradicata@gmail.com